cachedout/eventdriventalk/README.md

 # eventdriventalk
-A talk on event-driven infrastructure, first presented at DevOpsDays Singapore in 2016
+Code samples from a talk on event-driven infrastructure, first presented at DevOpsDays Singapore in 2016